Insects and Invasives

 Alaska Invasive Species Workshop

-The 2018 conference and workshop will be November 13-15 in Homer at the Lands End Resort.
+The 2022 conference and workshop was held November 1-3 at the BP Energy Center in Anchorage and online.
 For more information about the conference and workshop visit our workshop page.

 Lygus and Thrips updates